Certificate of authenticity: Information included

+The document is usually supplied by the manufacturer, artist or other approved entity.

 COAs for software

 Computer COAs have a license number on them, which verifies that the program is a genuine, legal copy.
-Artwork or posters come with a certificate of authenticity signed and sealed by a reputable appraiser or auction house.

 COAs for art

-COAs are mostly common in the art world.
+COAs are common in the art world.
+Artwork or posters come with a COA signed and sealed by a reputable appraiser or auction house.
 Generally speaking, a valid COA for an artwork will include specific details about the artwork like when and how it was produced, the names of people or companies involved in the artwork's production, the work's exact title, the dimensions of the art, and the names of reference books, magazines, or similar resources that contain either specific or related information about either that work of art or the artist.
 The COA should also state the qualifications and full contact information of the individual or entity that authored the certificate with his or her complete and current contact information.

-COAs have been a target of much controversy due to online auction sites where sellers are providing fake Certificates of Authenticity to market or sell their art works.
+COAs have been a target of controversy due to online auction sites where sellers provide fake COAs to market or sell their art works.

 COAs in auctions

-COA's are commonly used on internet auction sites in order to provide "proof" that the signature on a signed item is genuine.
-However, it is widely acknowledged that most of these COA's have simply been produced by fraudulent sellers in order to encourage the buyer to buy fake items.
-In almost all cases these COA's are worthless and have no traceability.
-It has been shown that around 90% of the COA's issued by these sellers do not even have the contact details of the person selling the item, or if they do they are often incorrect or have an address of a company that has long since disappeared.
+COAs are commonly used on internet auction sites in order to provide "proof" that the signature on a signed item is genuine.
+However, it is widely acknowledged that most of these COAs have simply been produced by fraudulent sellers in order to encourage the buyer to buy fake items.
+In almost all cases these COAs are worthless and have no traceability.
+It has been shown that around 90% of the COAs issued by these sellers do not even have the contact details of the person selling the item, or if they do, they are often incorrect or have an address of a company that has long since disappeared.

-Legals aspect of COAs
+Importance of COAs

+COAs prove the legitimacy of an item, thereby informing consumers about its origin.
+They are often used in auctions or private sales to confirm authenticity and can be used as marketing tools.
+COAs establish that an item is genuine and untampered, and therefore valuable.
+Items such as artwork, rare coins, collectibles and luxury goods can fetch much higher prices when accompanied by an official certificate of authentication.